jisaacks/TIY-FEE-2015-SPRING/prework.md

 WARNING: The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.

-### Install Homebrew

-  * This can be installed following the instructions [here](http://brew.sh/#install).
-When the instructions say _"Paste that at a Terminal prompt."_ They are referring to the terminal.app that is pre installed in OSX.

-  * Once you have installed homebrew, use the `brew` command to install the following packages:
-    - zsh
-    - git

-### Installed Node

-  * Download the package from [nodejs.org](http://nodejs.org/)

 ### Install Google Chrome

   * [google.com/chrome](http://google.com/chrome)